 Name: Week 39 Day 1 Date:

 BCCS Boys MIT/Stanford

 Do Now

-1. Why does the United Sta ates try to help when there a re natural disasters in
+Why does the United States to other countries? try to help when there a re natural disasters in

-other countries?

-2. Do you agree or disagree e that the US should help?
-Explain.
+2. Do you agree or disagree tha • •

-• •

 Standard RI.5.2: Summarize an informational article.
 LEQ What can I learn about people and organizations that are there to assist during and after a natural disaster?
 Objective I can explain what a multinational aid is and explain how the is a multinational aid organization.
 Assignment to Submit Nearpod